Self-hypnosis could help you to overcome difficult issues and situations in areas of your daily life.

 If you have a presentation or a speech coming up, it is only natural that you worry something may go wrong or merely push it to the back of your mind.

 Instead, try self-hypnosis to focus on it going really well.
 In this context, self-hypnosis works like a powerful shortcut to building skills in an area you are not confident about.

 Super-charge your health

 Hypnotherapy with a trained professional has been found to help an array of physical conditions from aches and pains to insomnia.

 A recent study in the Netherlands found that 6 sessions of hypnotherapy were more effective for IBS than standard supportive care.
 40% of hypnotherapy patients reporting relief from symptoms, often for several months afterwards.

 When aiming to lose weight or lead a healthy lifestyle, hypnosis can improve results by changing a person’s mindset.

 Research has shown that those who regularly use self-hypnosis techniques before eating felt more full than those who hadn’t.

 Using hypnosis and hypnotherapy for your health and fitness is about making definable aims that are achievable and maintainable.

-Contact us today for your FREE consultation and see how self-hypnosis can benefit you.
+Contact us today and see how self-hypnosis can benefit you.